RdestPolny/Kombajn/README.md

 # PBN Manager Prototype

-This repository contains a lightweight prototype for managing multiple WordPress blogs from a single place.
-It provides a small Streamlit application together with a Python package for interacting with the WordPress REST API.
+This repository contains a lightweight prototype for managing multiple WordPress blogs from a single file.
+The script bundles a small Streamlit application together with a minimal WordPress client and a manager for aggregating statistics.

 ## Features